 If we can better understand the layers of decision-making, and the gatekeepers that shape policy at local, national, and regional levels, then this in turn will point to new policy levers available to donor governments and the international community.
 Understanding how interests and power relations have played out at a micro-political level can open up new diplomatic channels to enhance protection space.

 To take an example, in Jordan, in the governorate of Mafraq a series of opportunities to integrate Syrian refugees into local labour markets have emerged as a result of local political dynamics.
 Conversely, in Turkey, pressure on municipal authorities in Bodrum has created pressure on central government protection responses.
 Understanding these politics within the main host countries of first asylum is the key to unlocking protection space.

-In this one-year project, we are conducting fieldwork across the three main host countries.
-Methodologically, the research is focusing on undertaking qualitative interviews in each of the capital cities and a selection of local sites outside the capital city.
+In this one-year project, we conducted fieldwork across the three main host countries.
+Methodologically, the research focused on undertaking qualitative interviews in each of the capital cities and a selection of local sites outside the capital city.
 The over-arching objective of the project is to inform policies that can enhance protection space for displaced Syrians within the region of origin.

 A key output is the report Local Politics and the Syrian Refugee Crisis: Exploring Responses in Turkey, Lebanon, and Jordan